-The \$511 million of SLFRF allocated to the City represents a once in a generation opportunity to not only address the immediate fallout of the COVID-19 pandemic, but will also allow the City to address some of its most pressing challenges.
-These funds will help the broader Cleveland community overcome the health and economic impacts COVID-19 has wrought on residents and businesses, and help address some of the inequities that have been felt disproportionately by marginalized populations.

-During the Covered Period, the City has allocated funding to a variety of projects and initiatives to invest in:
+The \$511 million of SLFRF allocated to the City represents a once in a generation opportunity to not only address the immediate fallout of the COVID-19 pandemic but will also allow the City to address some of its most pressing challenges.
+These funds will help the broader Cleveland community overcome the health and economic impacts COVID-19 has wrought on residents and businesses and help address some of the inequities that have been felt disproportionately by marginalized populations.
+During the Covered Period that fell under the previous administration, the City has allocated funding to a variety of projects and initiatives to invest in based on the RestartCLE Plan: